OGRECave/ogre-attic/PlugIns/PCZSceneManager/docs/readme.txt

 Instantiating portals using the C++ 'new' command will result in memory leaks and errors if the scene is destroyed and recreated.

-To destroy a portal use PCZSceneManager::deletePortal(Portal *p) or PCZSceneManager::deletePortal(String & portalName).
+To destroy a portal use PCZSceneManager::destroyPortal(Portal *p) or PCZSceneManager::destroyPortal(String & portalName).

 ***